Skip to main content

 Testosterone affects your sex drive.
 If you start experiencing a loss of libido, it may be a sign of low testosterone.
 Having a low libido is actually a common symptom of low testosterone but you may not have realized this, instead just thinking that it’s a natural result of aging.

 If you have difficulty getting an erection or sustaining one, low testosterone may be a cause.
 Nitric oxide is produced in the penile tissue, enabling erections to occur.
-Nitric oxide production is stimulated by testosterone so frequent issues with achieving an erection can point to low testosterone.
+Nitric oxide production is stimulated by testosterone so frequent issues with achieving an erection can point to low testosterone

 You may feel continuously tired with no explanation as to why.
 Even if you slept well during the night, your energy levels may be so low that you have little motivation to do anything, especially physical activities.
 A lack of testosterone can be responsible for this feeling of fatigue.